 If any project activity occurs or continues after the expiration date, the investigator is out of compliance with both federal regulations and University policy.
 Retrospective approval for work done after the expiration date cannot be granted.

 Allow at least 4 weeks for the continuing review to be processed.
 Incomplete submissions will not be assigned for review.

 Follow these steps to submit the continuing review.
 For additional assistance, read the quick guide called "Submitting Post-approval Forms" in the Help section of iRIS.

 Go to My Studies under the IRB Study Assistant.
 Open the active study you want to renew.

 Click on the Continuing Review Submission Form link.
 Click Add New Form to start a blank form.
-If you have previously renewed this study, you can copy a previous Continuing Review Form by selecting the form you want to copy and clicking Copy Form.
-The copied form will open automatically.

 You can modify your study at the time of continuing review.
 Indicate in the first section of the Continuing Review Form that you are modifying the study, and then provide a description of the proposed changes in the "New Modifications" section.
 Attach any new or revised documents or applications later in the form.